jsdhami/SaumyaQuake/README.md

 ### Moon Map

-Introducing Moonquake Map 2.0, your gateway to the lunar frontier like never before!
+Moonquake Map 2.0, your gateway to the lunar frontier like never before!
 This cutting-edge tool unlocks the mysteries of the Moon by generating an immersive and detailed map, unveiling seismic secrets straight from NASA's treasure trove of data.

 Prepare to be captivated as Moonquake Map 2.0 showcases shallow moonquakes with mesmerizing ripple effects, vividly illustrating their location and magnitude.
 But that's not all – this extraordinary map takes you on a journey through the lunar landscape, unraveling its topography with precision.
 Explore the hallowed grounds of Apollo landing sites and other monumental lunar missions, all seamlessly integrated into this interactive masterpiece.